lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 Read Parameters
 ^^^^^^^^^^^^^^^

-A storage class definition includes read parameters that can control how a particular storage class is modified by `~lsst.daf.butler.Butler.get()` before being returned to the caller.
+A storage class definition includes read parameters that can control how a particular storage class is modified by `Butler.get()` before being returned to the caller.
 These read parameters can be thought of as being understood by the Python type being returned and modifying it in a way that still returns that identical Python type.
 The canonical example of this is subsetting where the caller passes in a bounding box that reduces the size of the image being returned.